mozilla/activate.mozilla.community/_pages/fr/webcompat-sprint.md

 ## Extra
 While the focus of this activity should be on testing sprints, there are other ways to stay more involved with the community after.

 * Bug diagnosis: This is about trying to understand the underlying issues behind bug reports, and where possible, providing suggested fixes for site owners.
-[More information](https://github.com/mozilla/participation-org/issues/237#issuecomment-163632354)
+[More information](https://github.com/mozilla/participation-org/issues/237#issuecomment-163632626)
 * Site outreach: This is about trying to get in contact with websites that have issues and (politely!) providing ways that they can improve compatibility or fix their bugs.
-[More information](https://github.com/mozilla/participation-org/issues/237#issuecomment-163632626)
+[More information](https://github.com/mozilla/participation-org/issues/237#issuecomment-163632354)

-[Webcompat's contributors page](https://webcompat.com/contributors) has more basic information on how to get started and join the community.
+[https://webcompat.com/contributors](https://webcompat.com/contributors) has more basic information on how to get started and join the community.